newhavenrb/conferences/01_Writing_A_Rails_Engine.md

 Rails 3.1 Asset Pipeline, FTW
 Puts every engine in load path for assets
-Looks in all engines to load an assets
+Looks in all engines to load assets
 Engines became first class citizens!

 Rails 3.2 deprecates vendor/plugins
 The way forward is engines
 Rails 4, engines are the only way

-## Write a Rails engine
+### Write a Rails engine

 Easy, same as writing a rails app
 `$ rails plugin new my_engine --mountable`